- 1 About this document

 I forgot my password, how can I retrieve it ?

 To retrieve your password, you can use this form, or ask your account manager to reset it.

-Why does my home directory not contain the same files on every site?
+Why doesn't my home directory contain the same files on every site?

 Every site has its own file server, this is the user's responsibility to synchronize the personal data between his home directory on the different sites.
 You may use the

 rsync command to synchronize a remote site home directory (be careful this will erase any file that are not the same as on the local home directory):

 NB : please remove the -n argument once you are sure you actually don't want to do a dry-run only...;)